wordlift/docs/docs/content-generation/api-guide.md

 The Prompt Template is used to dynamically create the Prompts by replacing placeholders with actual values from the selected records.
 Templates use the [Liquid template language](https://shopify.github.io/liquid/) which allows to build an extensive logic into the template.

 In order to retrieve the list of available fields it is possible to use the [Fields API](#list-fields).
+A template can be tested with actual data by calling the [Template Render API](#render-template).

 A template can be as simple as this: